 - Exposure to a range of clinical care settings, from adult and pediatric hospitals to outpatient clinics and ambulatory surgery centers, all part of Michigan Medicine, the high-volume academic medical center at the University of Michigan.

 - Annual lectures from visiting experts as part of the Michigan Hand Surgery Visiting Professor program.
 Past visiting professors include Drs.
-Richard H. Gelberman, Allen T. Bishop, James P. Higgins, and James Chang.
+James Chang, Richard Gelberman, Brent Graham, Michelle Carlson, and Michelle James.

 - A truly combined program, with equal immersion in both plastic surgery-based and orthopaedic surgery-based Hand Services.
 Our fellows have found this to be a unique benefit to our program.
 This type of collaborative interaction is not found in many academic centers.